F1LT3R/balanced-pairs/README.md

 	+ A linear array of blocks in the order they were closed.
 	+ A object containing blocks mapped to their depth.
 - An `inside(charPos)` function that returns all the nested blocks that the character is within.
+- Each block contains an `updateBody()` function that sets the `.newBody` property on each block
+- Result has a `.flatten()` method, to turn the block tree back into a string, replacing the old content with the updated content

 ```js
 const balance = require('balanced-pairs')